 Race scoring – Handicap

-The handicap scoring system uses data collated by World Masters Athletics to adjust individual performances for age and sex.
-For details of how this calculation is done, please see https://www.runscore.com/Alan/AgeGrade.html.
-We use this method under license from Alan Jones and based on the 2015 tables.
+The handicap scoring system uses data collated by World Masters Athletics (WMA) to adjust individual performances for age and sex.
+For details of how this calculation is done, please see http://www.howardgrubb.co.uk/athletics/mldrroad20.html

 Qualifying and race selection